 I’m going to talk with you about how investments can go wrong.

-I’ve seen many situations where an entrepreneur makes money the hard way, brick by brick, and then loses it in a flash due to a bad investment decision or, worse, a scam.
+I’ve seen many situations where an entrepreneur makes money the hard way, brick by brick, and then loses it due to a bad investment decision or, worse, a scam.
 Just as bad as the money lost are the emotions that come with it – embarrassment, shame, and a loss of trust that may keep you from working on your next project.
-Let’s take a few minutes to save you from years of anguish and millions of dollars lost.
+Let’s take a few minutes to save you from that anguish.

-Here are five lines of questioning that will help you avoid the worst mistakes:
+Here are five lines of questioning to consider:

 2) Strategy – Can you articulate why the investment strategy will work?
 How does it bring new information into the market?

 3) Risk – What would cause your investment to fail?
-Is the manager intellectually honest about the risks and working to mitigate those downside scenarios?
+Is the manager intellectually honest about (and working to mitigate) the downside risks?

 5) Trust – Do you trust your manager?

 Finance is an odd business.
-It’s just like manufacturing, except every few years the manufacturers accidentally blow up the factory.
-Your goal should be to avoid getting caught in the blast.
-The reason this keeps happening is that people are driven by misaligned incentives.
+It’s like manufacturing, except every few years the manufacturers accidentally blow up the factory.
+This keeps happening because the participants are driven by misaligned incentives.

 There are three main incentive structures in finance: transactional (commission on initial sale), management (% of assets under management), and outcome (% of profits).
-Every financial institution has an ongoing internal struggle between these factions.
-When the transactional group wins out, the institution may focus too much on trading commissions and not enough on good investments.
+Every financial institution faces an internal struggle between these factions.
+When the transactional group wins out, the institution may focus too much on trading commissions and not enough on good investment outcomes.
 That’s when you get the potential for a spectacular blowup.

 Incentive Structures in Finance